-HEC-EFM versions 2.0 and 3.0 and HEC-GeoEFM 1.0 are certified for national use by Headquarters of the U.S. Army Corps of Engineers as recommended by the Corps' Ecosystem Center of Expertise.
+HEC-EFM and HEC-GeoEFM are certified for national use by Headquarters of the U.S. Army Corps of Engineers as recommended by the Corps' Ecosystem Center of Expertise.
 Model certification is a corporate determination that a model is a technically, theoretically, and functionally sound and can be applied during the Corps planning process for purposes consistent with the model's design and limitations.
 HEC-EFM has many possible applications.
-The most common are ecosystem restoration planning, water management decision-making, benefit and impact analyses related to water levels, and endangered species considerations.
+The most common are ecosystem restoration planning, water management decision-making, benefit and impact analyses related to water levels, and natural resources management considerations.